 I originally wrote this devotional for a baby shower (celebrating three new babies at our church) and just modified it slightly to post here.
-Note: Some links in this post are affiliate links.
-You can read our disclosure policy here.

 I love that as you prepare for a new baby, you think about all the “sweet” things.
 The clothes and diapers are so little.
 You need all these silly little things like tiny mittens and tiny nail clippers.
 There are always amazing new products coming out to research, it’s just almost too fun.

 Just last week, I was holding an almost three month old baby from our church (who was also at this shower), and he was just sleeping on me and making little coo-ing noises.
 I could feel my heart melting a little bit.
 And I almost said to his mom what I’m sure lots of people say to her (and all of you with littles) all the time - “It goes by so fast, please enjoy it.”
 I am sure we hear this more often than we even recognize because it becomes white noise to some extent.

 I have always found this saying so very hard to hear as a new mom.
 Being pregnant was exhausting.
 After that, you have a little person dependent on you for everything - you are responsible for their feeding and helping them sleep, even when they seem confused about both.
 I was always so tired.
 When babies and even toddlers are little, it can be so exhausting.
 I wanted to enjoy it like all these moms were telling me but I often felt like I was doing something wrong.